Tuesday, April 10, 2018

 CLICK ON IMAGE TO ENLARGE

 Nobody in their right mind wants to be on a train that derails, especially if it plunges into the Hudson River.
 Not me anyway.
 Feck recreated the sunken aftermath of such a scenario for Clive Cussler's exciting adventure novel Night Probe!
-Bantam published this paperback in April, 1982, but the artwork was originally commissioned for the hardcover edition a year earlier where it didn't get compromised by excessive text, titling and that oversized barcode that you see here.
+Bantam published this paperback in April, 1982, but the artwork was originally commissioned for the hardcover edition a year earlier where it didn't get unduly compromised by excessive text, titling and that awful oversized barcode that you see here.

 "...
 With the future of virtually every person in the world at stake, Dirk Pitt is enlisted to spearhead his most daring mission yet--the rescue of a vital document for the United States.
 For an energy-starved, economically-devastated America, possession of this document is worth billions.
 But to Great Britain, it's worth a war.
 Pitt's quest plunges him into a head-to-head confrontation with Britain's most cunning secret agent--and into the throes of a torrid love triangle.
 As time runs out for a desperate America, Dirk Pitt races towards an underwater clash more terrifying than anything Clive Cussler has ever created--the breathtaking climax of NIGHT PROBE!"